Phoenix Parking Lot Accident Attorneys

 Parking lot accidents can largely be attributed to reckless driving, such as speeding, distracted driving, or drunk driving.
 As a driver is backing out of a parking spot or driving through a lot, he may:

-- Fiddle with the radio
+- Adjust the radio

 - Set up GPS